danielroelfs/danielroelfs.com/content/blog/2021-comparison-fa-pca-ica/index.md

 I can recommend this paper as a great primer to PCA methods.
 It goes over a few concepts very relevant for PCA methods as well as clustering methods in general.

+{{< sidenote br="1em" >}}
+For some more info on the difference between `prcomp()` and `princomp()` see [this](https://stats.stackexchange.com/questions/20101/what-is-the-difference-between-r-functions-prcomp-and-princomp) thread on CrossValidated
+{{< /sidenote >}}

 Now, let's run the PCA.
-In R there's two functions built-in to run a principal component analysis, here we'll use the `prcomp()`function (the other being `princomp()`, but `prcomp()` is preferred for reasons beyond the scope of this post).
+In R there's two functions built-in to run a principal component analysis, here we'll use the `prcomp()` function (the other being `princomp()`, but `prcomp()` is preferred for reasons beyond the scope of this post).
 The `prcomp()` function contains a few options we can play with, but in my experience it works fine out of the box if you've normalized the data beforehand ([link to documentation](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/prcomp)).
 So we'll simply provide the data frame with the features.
 In addition, we'll also calculate the variance explained by each component.
 We do that by simply taking the standard deviation calculated by the PCA and squaring it, we'll save it in a new field called `variance`.

 ``` r
 pc_model <- prcomp(data_features)